 We follow the AQA course (Specification A) which aims for students to develop an interest in and enjoyment of literature, building on the work they have done at GCSE.
 Students are assessed at the end of year 13 through two examinations and one coursework assignment.

 The course is very open and students are encouraged to follow their own interest in their wider reading which allows them quite a lot of freedom.
 Obviously, a love of reading and good basic English are needed.
 Those who study A Level English have to be able to manage their time and be prepared to work independently to develop what they do in class.
 A lot of the teaching is done through group and class discussion which develops confidence and presentation skills; to get the best out of this, students need t be prepared to share their ideas and listen carefully to others.
 The debate can get very lively at times as students try to persuade others that their reading of the text is the most accurate one; this year’s Year 13 have spent a lot of time laughing as they have considered the kinds of behaviour and language which is displayed by people in love, as well as learning a great deal about human attitudes and feelings as expressed through literature.

 In summary, if you enjoy reading, like to talk about what you think and like to debate meaning and how it is expressed then you will enjoy the opportunities provided by A Level English.
-At the same time, you will know that you are acquiring the ability to express yourself with greater fluency as well as acquiring a qualification which is recognised everywhere as worth having.
+At the same time, you will know that you are acquiring the ability to express yourself with greater fluency as well as acquiring a qualification which is recognised everywhere.